-How to Make an Easy Halloween Cake Topper with the Martha Stewart Cricut
+How to Make an Easy Halloween Cake Topper with a Cricut Machine

 I used some of the Halloween party decor from Michaels and created a spooky (but modern!)
 Halloween party with tons of DIY Halloween Decorations!
 Today I’m going to share how to make this EASY DIY Halloween Cake Topper.

 Cake toppers are one of my favorite things to design for a party!
 For a long time I designed fondant cake and cupcake decorations, so creating cake toppers with my Cricut machine is similar – but way less expensive!
-This cake topper required just a few supplies that can be easily found at your local Michaels store.
+This DIY Halloween cake topper required just a few supplies that can be easily found at your local Michaels store.

 What you Need to Make a Halloween Cake Topper